blankoworld/makefly/README.md

   * markdown command
   * lua 5.1 and earlier

-So use your distribution package manager.
+So use your distribution package manager to install them.
 For an example on Debian and derivated, it would be:

     apt-get install pmake markdown lua5.1